 This means that as an owner or manager, part of your job is to start discussions about the importance of inclusivity and diversity.
 Unfortunately, it can be very difficult to get these conversations started.
 Many people tend to get defensive if they feel they are being called out and some of the basic concepts require a great deal of explanation.
 That’s why it’s often necessary to use specific activities in order to better demonstrate your point.
 Not only does it save your employees from a lecture, but it also allows employees to process the information in a new way.

-The 5 Best Diversity and Inclusion Activities in the Workplace
+What are the Best Diversity and Inclusion Activities in the Workplace?

 This activity will require two volunteers.
 The two volunteers will stand in front of the rest of the facing one another.
 Once the volunteers are in place, the rest of the group will call out things that might signify that one person is different from the other.
 They might call out items like where a person is from, an individual’s hair color, or even a person’s religion.
 When the two people have a difference, they take a step apart.
 When they have similarities, though, they will step back together.
 During most sessions, the employees will repeatedly move away from one another before moving back together.